aaron-grau/curic/react/projects/pokedex/README.md

 **N.B.** There are a couple of tricky aspects to getting the form to work properly which will be great debugging practice.
 Use a `debugger` in your `postPokemon` function to ensure that you are always passing the correct parameters to your API.
 You may need to add a conditional to your update function as well.

-The final tricky parts of the Pokemon form are the redirect callback and error handling.
+**Next steps:** The final tricky parts of the Pokemon form are the redirect callback and error handling.

 ### Redirecting